Robert H. Herman

 Robert H. Herman (December 19, 1925 – December 25, 1980) was an American author, biochemist, nutritionist, physician, soldier, and scientist.
 He was a gastroenterologist and expert in human nutrition with interests in food intolerance, gastrointestinal enzymes, inborn errors of metabolism, metabolic control, and lactase deficiency.

 Education

 Herman earned a Bachelor of Science degree from the Illinois Institute of Technology, a Medical Doctor degree from the University of Illinois College of Medicine in Chicago, and served his medical internship at Walter Reed Army Medical Center in Washington D.C.
-Herman was married to Yaye F. Tokuyama Herman and was his lifetime scientific collaborator.
+Herman was married to Yaye F. Tokuyama Herman, who was his lifetime scientific collaborator.
 The two of them met while they were both students at the University of Chicago.
 His wife was also a member of the Women's Army Corps.

 Military service

 Herman served in World War II as an enlisted person for two years, and spent most of his life on active duty in the United States Army Medical Corps.
 He played an important role in the development of one of the most advanced military nutrition and metabolism medical research units of its time, the U.S. Army Medical and Nutrition Research Laboratory.
 The laboratory was first built at Fitzsimmons Army Medical Center in Aurora, Colorado, and later at the Letterman Army Institute of Research of the Letterman Army Medical Center in San Francisco California.
 At the Letterman Army Institute of Research, Herman held the rank of colonel in the US Army and served as the director of the department of medicine.